Silverfalls/Road_Trip/README.md

 Windows
 Install Java 8 from the official java.com site.
-If the jar filetype is connected to java then you can just double click the jar file.
-Otherwise execute the following in the console:
+Then you can execute the following in the console:

 java -jar "path to RoadTrip.jar"